Table of Contents

 Individuals and organizations with outstanding contributions to counter-espionage efforts are to be given commendations and awards in accordance with relevant state provisions.

-Article 10: Acts of espionage endangering the PRC's national security that are carried out, instigated, or funded by foreign institutions, organizations, or individuals, or that are carried out by domestic institutions, organizations, or individual colluding with foreign institutions, organizations or individuals; must be legally pursued.
+Article 10: Acts of espionage endangering the PRC's national security that are carried out, instigated, or funded by foreign institutions, organizations, or individuals, or that are carried out by domestic institutions, organizations, or individuals colluding with foreign institutions, organizations, or individuals; must be legally pursued.

 Article 11: State security organs and their staff shall handle matters strictly in accordance with law, must not exceed or abuse their authority, and must not infringe the lawful rights and interests of individuals and organizations.

 Individuals' and organizations' information that is obtained by state security organs and their staff during the lawful performance of duties in counter-espionage efforts, can only be used in counter-espionage efforts.
 State secrets, work secrets, commercial secrets, and personal privacy, shall be kept confidential.